bnfour/winmplusplus3/README.md

-# Win-M++ — an upgraded version of Win+M shortcut for multiple displays, version 3
+# Win-M++ — an UNSUPPORTED (upgraded) version of Win+M shortcut for multiple displays, version 3

+**NOT SUPPORTED ANYMORE**
+This app is no longer supported, because I moved away from the OS it runs on.
+Should still work on 7 through 10.
+No idea about 11 compatibility.
+USE AT YOUR OWN RISK

 This is pretty much my attempt to rewrite [previous version of the app](https://github.com/bnfour/winmplusplus) in accordance with SOLID principles I was told about in the meantime.
 This version also has some bugs fixed.